fokionzervoudakis/phd-thesis/README.md

 This is a repository of the postdoctoral thesis *Cascading Verification: An Integrated Method for Domain-Specific Model Checking*.

+Source code for the software presented in the thesis is available online at: [https://github.com/fokionzervoudakis/uav-missions](https://github.com/fokionzervoudakis/uav-missions)

+## Dependencies

+- *LaTeX*

+## Deployment

-To clone the repository and compile with *LaTeX*:
+Clone the repository and compile with *bash*:

 ```
 git clone git@github.com:fokionzervoudakis/phd-thesis.git